alanbrunoscience/generation-java-calculator/README.md

 This repository contains a simple **Calculator project** developed in Java.

-It was created as the complement project for the Full-Stack Java development course, offered by **[Generation Brazil](https://brazil.generation.org/)**.
+It was created as the complementary project for the Full-Stack Java development course, offered by **[Generation Brazil](https://brazil.generation.org/)**.

 The main course curriculum and resources can be found in the repository: **[generation-java-bootcamp](https://github.com/alanbrunoscience/generation-java-bootcamp)**.